How Much Does a Wedding Planner Cost in DC, MD, and VA? (2026 Real Talk Edition)

 • Permits for basically breathing near the monuments

+That trendy rooftop venue?
 Hope you budgeted for generators, tent permits, and a rain plan that doesn't involve everyone cramming into a coat closet.

 Peak Season Madness

+Everyone wants a DC wedding in May (cherry blossoms) or October (perfect weather).
+A Saturday in October is the Super Bowl of DC weddings, and planners charge accordingly because they could book five other weddings that day.
 Meanwhile, if you're brave enough to get married on a Tuesday in February, you might save thousands.
 Just saying.

 The Experience Factor